If you like riding horses the Big Island has got you covered, saddle up!

 - Near Hilo + the Hamakua coast

-- Tours in Kaʻu (South Point)
+- Tours in Kau (South Point)

-- In South Kona (Captain Cook area)
+- In the South Kona (Captain Cook) area

 - History of horseback riding on Hawaii